-Starting out in the Black Forest, Sven was living in Berlin and London before moving to Glasgow in 2010.
-Being interested in cities, museums, architecture, anthropology and photography he studied Art History and Sociology at the Open University in London and Museum Studies at the University of Glasgow, from where he graduated with a Master’s Degree in 2013.
+Sven was living in Berlin and London before moving to Glasgow in 2010.
+Being interested in cities, museums, architecture and photography he studied Art History and Sociology at the Open University in London and Museum Studies at the University of Glasgow, from where he graduated with a Master’s Degree in 2013.
 Between 2014 and 2018 he was Heritage Officer at the Charles Rennie Mackintosh Society in Glasgow.
 It is in this role he started to offer walking tours.
 After living for nine month in Barcelona he returned to Glasgow just before lockdown.

 Get ready for something special.
 We’re travelling to Glasgow with no passport, no plane ticket and no luggage.
-And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 30 mins and will be live-streamed by your guide directly from Glasgow.
+The tour will last about 30 mins and will be live-streamed by your content creator directly from Glasgow.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!